 Are you unemployed or under-employed?
 Have you been laid off or received a notice of lay-off?
 If so, you might qualify for a government grant that can really help you get trained, certified and placed in your new job.
 There is no out-of-pocket for you.
-Let’s see if you qualify!
+Let’s see if you are eligible!

-With the number of computer networks doubling every 5 years, the job demand for IT workers continues to soar for this high paid career.
+With the amount of computer networks doubling every 5 years, the job demand for IT workers continues to soar for this high paid career.
 If you qualify you can use the WIOA grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much greater than average.
 Cyberseek.org’s supply and demand heat map shows over 300,000 job openings across the United States.
 Some markets are hotter than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 4,000 job opening and the amount of certified workers is very small.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 4,000 job opening and the number of certified workers is very small.
 The cyber-crime epidemic is expected to triple the number of open positions over the next 5 years.
 Employers desperately need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 Yes!
-The whole intent of this grant is to help you get back in the workforce.
+The whole purpose of this program is to help you get back in the workforce.
 We have teamed up with a staffing firm that has dedicated a person to work at our location exclusively with our clients.
 She helps with your resume, cover letter, LinkedIn profile, interview techniques and most importantly, getting your resume in front of hiring managers.
 We work with over three thousand employers in Central Florida who use us for their training needs.
 Many of them recruit from us so we get many job leads that are not available to the general public.
 Over half the jobs we have helped place people in are not even advertised.